webpack/webpack.js.org/src/content/guides/getting-started.md

   - chrischinchilla
 ---

 Webpack is used to compile JavaScript modules.
 Once [installed](/guides/installation), you can interface with webpack either from its [CLI](/api/cli) or [API](/api/node).
-If you're still new to webpack, read through the [core concepts](/concepts) and [this comparison](/comparison) to learn why to use it over the other tools available the community.
+If you're new to webpack, read through the [core concepts](/concepts) and [this comparison](/comparison) to learn why to use it over the other tools available the community.

 ## Basic Setup